A promise is a cloud, fulfillment is rain. -Arabian proverb

 With these words, I begin a labour of love dedicated to my three loves, my three outstanding children whom I am so proud to call my own. conifères & feuillus is where I will record, as promised to them, all of our family recipes for them to use one day and make memories around the table of their own.
 In the meantime, I shall share them with the world.
 So let’s begin.

-While I’ve always been one to support the underdog, it is only fitting that I beginning with red cabbage, one of the most underrated vegetables.
+While I’ve always been one to support the underdog, it is only fitting that I begin with red cabbage, one of the most underrated vegetables.
 For years, even I would pass it by in a grocery store without any thought.
 I didn’t know how to cook it and if truth be told, I still don’t.
 But this vegetable is a staple in our household.
 This simple, easy-peasy salad can be found in our refrigerator at any given moment.
 We use it for everything from a salad on its own, to an ingredient of a salad, to a condiment for a burger or sandwich.
 It is so versatile, packed with flavour and nutrition.
 And did I mention easy!

 The key to taking this vegetable from blah to yummy is the balsamic vinegar that you use.
 Not too long ago, I thought that all balsamic vinegars were the same.
 Now I know differently and am immensely grateful for it.
 I use the one featured in the photos (and no, this is not paid advertising) by Maison Orphée and wouldn’t trade it for any other.